rikifujihara/T3A1/RikiFujihara_T3A1.md

 ```

-Aside from bracket notation, 'dot notation' can be also be used to access an object's properties like in the example below.
+Aside from bracket notation, 'dot notation' can also be used to access an object's properties like in the example below.

 ``` javascript
 const foo = {